 I want folks to pay attention to that bolded bit since I’ll come back to it later on.

 Positively, low-fat milk makes up two thirds of milk consumption with soft drink consumption trending downwards.
-However, this may be a false artifact due to how drinks are classified, energy drinks aren’t being counted as soft drinks which is making it look like folks are drinking less soda.
+However, this may be a false artifact due to how drinks are classified.
+Specifically, energy drinks aren’t being counted as soft drinks which is making it look like folks are drinking less soda.
 They aren’t, they are just drinking energy drinks instead.
 And most of these are filled with sugar and calories along with the stimulant nutrients.

 Looking globally, drink patterns have shown massive growth with soda products being consumed at a rate in excess of one billion drinks per day (makes you wish you’d bought stock, huh?).
 Beer consumption has shown the greatest increase with tea showing a slight increase.
 Wine and milk consumption have fallen globally, presumably due to the introduction of all the drinks that have made America rich, proud and very fat (my comment, not theirs).